hanzhang0116/hzpa-dprive-xfr-over-tls/draft-ietf-dprive-xfr-over-tls.md

 # Policies for Both AXFR and IXFR

-We call the entire group of servers involved in XFR (all the primaries and all the secondaries) the 'transfer group'.
+We call the entire group of servers involved in XFR for a particular set of zones (all the primaries and all the secondaries) the 'transfer group'.

 Within any transfer group both AXFRs and IXFRs for a zone SHOULD all use the same policy, e.g., if AXFRs use AXoT all IXFRs SHOULD use IXoT.